spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/administration/warehouses/creating-warehouses.md

   - /docs/en/creating-a-warehouse
 ---

-The topic describes how to create a warehouse in the Back Office.
+The topic describes how to create warehouses in the Back Office.

 ## Prerequisites